tempo-sim/TempoSample/README.md

 # TempoSample
 A sample Unreal project intended to be a reference for recommended settings, convenient scripts, code examples, and project organization when using the [Tempo](https://github.com/tempo-sim/Tempo) plugins.

-If you are starting an Unreal project from scratch with Tempo, you can use this as a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) repo.
+If you are starting an Unreal project from scratch with Tempo, you can use this as a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) repo and rename the project with `Scripts/Rename.sh`.

 ## Convenience Scripts
+- Run `Scripts/Rename.sh <new_project_name>` (from the project root) to rename the project.
 - Run `Scripts/Clean.sh` (from the project root) to remove previous build artifacts.
 - Run `Scripts/Build.sh` (from the project root) to build the project.
 - Run `Scripts/Run.sh` (from the project root) to open the project in the Unreal Editor.